Your 30-Year Legacy System Is a $5M Time Bomb Unless You Fix This Hidden Debt

 Frequently Asked Questions

-How long does a legacy system migration typically take
+How long does a legacy system migration typically take?

-What are the biggest risks in modernizing an old platform
+What are the biggest risks in modernizing an old platform?

-Can you integrate new AI features with a legacy system
+Can you integrate new AI features with a legacy system?

 Wrapping Up

 Modernizing a 30-year-old COBOL system is more than a technical task; it's an essential business need to stop financial bleeding and secure your company's future.
 The invisible tax of aging infrastructure, coupled with the dwindling pool of specialists, makes inaction a multi-million dollar gamble.
 By adopting a practical strangler pattern with modern API layers, you can ensure longevity and maintainability.
+Addressing this tech debt proactively is critical for maximizing your company's acquisition valuation and ensuring a smooth transition for any future buyers.

 Book a free strategy call to design a migration roadmap that safeguards your data and ensures maintainability for decades.
 I'll show you how to start strangling your COBOL monolith immediately.